Motivation

 • If we were to need something more - Firebase will probably be the way to go for a dynamic website

-• We will not use any access control, as for February 2024, it requires a GitHub Enterprise access, which we have not
+• We will not use any access control, as of February 2024, it requires a GitHub Enterprise access, which we have not

 • We will not write HTML by ourselves.
 We will use the recommended approach, which is using Jekyll with GitHub to generate static websites.